CMS-Enterprise/mint-app/docs/adr/0017-common-milestone.md

     not require any cleanup upon deletion
   - Steps (WIP)
     - migration to create `is_archived` column in `mto_common_milestone` table - set to `false` by default
-    - find all queries where we SELECT from the `mto_common_milestone` table and ensure we do NOT select any archived milestones
-      - NOTE - we should still load the archived ones when loading MTOs and their respective milestones in order to show this information (and allow de-linking of the milestone) in the UI
     - add `is_archived` field to the Milestone type (not sure if needed, but we can add it for the sake of completeness)
 - The second design decision made was regarding the current implementation of foreign keys with regard to common milestones